MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/add-your-organization-brand-to-encrypted-messages.md

 - seo-marvel-jun2020
 - admindeeplinkMAC
 - admindeeplinkEXCHANGE
-description: Learn how Microsoft 365 global administrators can apply your organization's branding to encrypted email messages & contents of the encryption portal.
+description: Learn how Microsoft 365 global administrators can apply your organization's branding to encrypted email messages & the contents of the encryption portal.
 ---

 # Add your organization's brand to your Microsoft Purview Message Encryption encrypted messages

 Apply your company branding to customize the look of your organization's email messages and the encryption portal.
-You'll need to apply global administrator permissions to your work or school account before you can get started.
+You need to apply global administrator permissions to your work or school account before you can get started.
+You customize branding in one of two ways, using Exchange Online PowerShell or Microsoft Purview Data Loss Prevention (DLP) policies.

+For more information about using Microsoft Purview Data Loss Prevention (DLP) policies to add customized branding to encrypted messages, see these resources.

+- [Exchange location actions](dlp-policy-reference.md#exchange-location-actions) for details on this action.
+- [Design a data loss prevention policy](dlp-policy-design) if you're new to DLP and want to learn more about what goes into preparing to create a DLP policy.
+- [Create and Deploy data loss prevention policies](dlp-create-deploy-policy) for examples on how to create and deploy a DLP policy.

+The rest of this article describes using Exchange Online PowerShell.

 Use the Get-OMEConfiguration and Set-OMEConfiguration cmdlets in Exchange Online PowerShell to customize these parts of encrypted email messages:

 - Introductory text
 - Disclaimer text